Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Download VOLUME/index.key and try to decrypt the noise boxes with your private key k0 until you find yours, the plaintext is the directory key **dk0**
 1. Retrieve VOLUME/index and decrypt it with **dk0**
-1. Find the folder "examples" in the index and retrieve its metadata file and its key file
+1. Find the folder "examples" in the index and retrieve its metadata file, decrypt it with the stored directory key dk1
-1. Decrypt the symmetric folder key **dk1** with your identities private key priv0
 1. Create a new symmetric key **fk0**
 1. Encrypt the file with **fk0**
 1. Concatenate the encrypted fk0 and the encrypted file
 1. Generate a new UUID, this is the ref of the file
-1. Upload the blocks to VOLUME/<uuid>, note the "Date" header from the response and use it as mtime
+1. Upload the blocks to VOLUME/\<uuid\>, note the "Date" header from the response and use it as mtime
 1. Insert the new object into the metadata file, using the mtime from the response and the original file size in bytes as size
-1. Encrypt the metadata file with **dk1** and upload it to VOLUME/<metadata-file>
+1. Encrypt the metadata file with **dk1** and upload it to VOLUME/\<metadata-file\>

 ## Browsing a share and downloading a file